The Transfer Performance of Economic Models: Baseline Setting: Exchangeability

 and

 \end{claim}

 To gain intuition for the intervals in Proposition \ref{prop:pooled, percentiles}, fix a realization of the unordered set $\{S_1, \dots, S_n, S_{n+1}\}$.
-Because by assumption all samples are exchangeable, the realization of $e_{\bT,n+1}$ (conditional on $\{S_d\}_{d=1}^{n+1}$) is a uniform draw from
+Because all samples are exchangeable by assumption, the realization of $e_{\bT,n+1}$ (conditional on $\{S_d\}_{d=1}^{n+1}$) is a uniform draw from

 If we let $e^*_\tau$ denote the upper $\tau$-th quantile of this empirical distribution, then by definition

 In the case $r=1$ where precisely one sample is used for training, the set of pooled errors (\ref{eq:PooledSample}) is the shaded cells in Figure \ref{fig:Matrix} (either yellow or blue), and the inequality in (\ref{eq:FullSample}) says that the probability that the value of a randomly drawn cell falls below the $\tau$th upper quantile of cells is at least $\tau$.